 The student chapter at AU began over 20 years ago.

-Dr. Paul Cao, advisor for the group, assists students in preparing for the ACM competitions.
+The faculty advisor for the group assists students in preparing for the ACM competitions.
 In addition to the competitions, the group meets every two weeks for socializing and fun.
 All students are welcome; there are no membership dues.

 The student chapter of MAA here at Ashland was chartered in 1990.